bcgov/sso-docs/docs/integrating-your-application/settingup-no-adapter.md

 ---
 sidebar_position: 4
+title: Client setup without an adapter
+description: Learn how to set up your OpenID connection if you are not using an adapter/library.
 ---

-# Client setup without an adapter

---- Learn how to set up your OpenID connection if you are not using an adapter/library.

 ### Using a client without an adapter